Configuration Parameters

 Actual usage of the domain list indicated in this parameter depends on the method of its usage in the scanning rules defined for Dr.Web Firewall for Linux.

-The list of default rules (see below) guarantees that access to domains (and their sub-domains) from this list will be always forbidden over the HTTP protocol.
-If this domain is simultaneously added to the lists Whitelist and Blacklist, the default rules guarantee that user access to it will be blocked.
+The list of default rules (see below) guarantees that access to the domains (and their subdomains) from this list via the HTTP protocol will always be forbidden.
+If a domain is added simultaneously to Whitelist and Blacklist, the default rules guarantee that user access to it via the HTTP protocol will be blocked.

 ScanTimeout